Referees

 Travel Division

-FYSA Referee Assignor: Brenda Davis
+FYSA Referee Assignor: Ian Schmellick

 All Franklin referees working games in our Travel Division (Boston Area Youth Soccer (BAYS) are United States Soccer Federation (USSF) certified.
 Anyone aged 14 years or older who would like to become a referee needs to attend a USSF referee course to become a certified referee.
 Courses are listed on the Massachusetts State Referee Committee (MSRC) website.